reidmorrison/symmetric-encryption/README.md

   # Requires table users to have a column called encrypted_social_security_number
   attr_encrypted :social_security_number

+  # Since string and long_string are not used in the where clause of any SQL
+  # queries it is better to ensure that the encrypted value is always different
+  # by encrypting every value with a random Initialization Vector.
+  attr_encrypted :string,      :random_iv => true

+  # Long encrypted strings can also be compressed prior to encryption to save
+  # disk space
+  attr_encrypted :long_string, :random_iv => true, :compress => true

   validates :encrypted_bank_account_number, :symmetric_encryption => true
   validates :encrypted_social_security_number, :symmetric_encryption => true
 end